Around the world, the devout are adapting their rituals to fit life under the coronavirus

 These days in Israel, the group of people who ritually wash and prepare the body, known as the chevra kadisha, wear hazmat suits.
 They receive bodies wrapped in impermeable plastic wrappings, which they remove for the ritual and replace before removing again to lower the deceased into the ground.

-For Jews around the world, the seven-day mourning period that follow the death of a loved on, known as shiva, is a time when people visit the house of the mourner to pay respects and pray.
+For Jews around the world, the seven-day mourning period that follows the death of a loved one, known as shiva, is a time when people visit the house of the mourner to pay respects and pray.
 There’s no easy equivalent.
-Nonetheless, some have turned to virtual shiva on platforms like Zoom as a way to comfort the bereaved.
+Nonetheless, some have turned to virtual shivas on platforms such as Zoom as a way to comfort the bereaved.

 Italy

-Pope Francis has opposed the Italian government’s move to close churches — which remain open for personal prayer under certain circumstances — but he’s urged followers to consider alternatives to confession in person.
+Pope Francis has opposed the Italian government’s move to close churches — which remain open for personal prayer under certain circumstances — but he has urged followers to consider alternatives to confession in person.

 “If you cannot find a priest to confess to, speak directly with God, your father, and tell him the truth.
 Say, ‘Lord, I did this, this, this.
 Forgive me,’ and ask for pardon with all your heart,” the pope said during a live-streamed morning mass on March 20, Crux Now reported.

 Priests in Italy are permitted to hear confessions if they wear masks and gloves and remain at least three feet away from the parishioner.
-Pope Francis has canceled all of his public appearances and conducts prayers through live-stream.
+Pope Francis has canceled all of his public appearances and conducts prayers via live-streaming.

 United Arab Emirates

-Amid the pandemic, the ministry of justice in the United Arab Emirates, a Muslim-majority country in the Persian Gulf, has launched an online platform for Muslim marriages.
+Amid the pandemic, the Ministry of Justice in the United Arab Emirates, a Muslim-majority country in the Persian Gulf, has launched an online platform for Muslim marriages.

 Polygamy is legal in the UAE, where, according to Islamic law, men can have up to four wives (often, if they can afford it, in separate homes).
 But, religious authorities have warned, it’s a violation of the coronavirus-related lockdown to travel from one city to another to visit a different wife.